JianpingLin/M-LVC_CVPR2020/README.md

   year={2020}
 }
 ```
-If you have any questioon or find any bug, please feel free to contact:
+If you have any question or find any bug, please feel free to contact:

 Jianping Lin @ University of Science and Technology of China (USTC)